recSlayer/type-modeling/README.md

 If you’ve been running individual test cases, go back and **double check that all the tests pass**.

-Don’t forget to commit and push as you work!
+Commit and push your work.
+Then take a pleasant walk as you muse on how much work it must have been to implement these entire languages.